nkjs-git/sample-api/Readme.md

 5. Go to manage plugins in jenkins page and install **Docker Pipeline plugin** for running docker command in pipeline stages

-6. Create a dockerhub credentials in jenkins global credentials (admin->credentials->global credentials -> add credentials).
+6. Create a dockerhub credentials in jenkins global credentials (admin->credentials->global credentials (for jenkins user) -> add credentials).
 Check reference 1 (edureka) for adding credentials

 7. Create new pipeline item in jenkins by selecting 'pipeline' as item type and select the pipeline script from SCM and select Jenkinsfile from this repo